flux-framework/flux-docs/adminguide.rst

     0.38.0 limitation: tools for shrinking the content.sqlite file or purging old job data while retaining other content are not yet available.

-    0.38.0 limitation: Flux must be completely stopped to relocate or remove the content.sqlite file.

     0.38.0 limitation: Running out of space is not handled gracefully.
     If this happens it is best to stop Flux, remove the content.sqlite file, and restart.